-With more than $1 billion in sales in Trousdale and notable deals in Beverly Hills, the Bird Streets and Los Feliz, the power couple continues to be nationally recognized as a top-producing team.
-Rayni has been nationally and locally recognized for her impressive work, and has earned notable accolades including, The Wall Street Journal’s Top-Producing Agents, Variety’s Real Estate Elite, and The Hollywood Reporter’s Top Real Estate Agents.
+With more than $1 billion in sales in Trousdale alone and notable deals in Beverly Hills, the Bird Streets and Los Feliz, the power couple continues to be nationally recognized as a top-producing team.
+Rayni has been nationally and locally recognized for her impressive work, and has earned notable accolades including, The Wall Street Journal’s Top-Producing Agents, Variety’s Real Estate Elite, The Hollywood Reporter’s Top Real Estate Agents and Los Angeles Business Journal’s 500 influential people in Los Angeles.
 Additionally, she has provided real estate expert commentary for various top-tier national news outlets including Wall Street Journal, LA Times, Forbes, CNN, Business Insider, Bloomberg TV, Fox Business, The Hollywood Reporter, Variety and more.

 Rayni is a member of the Los Angeles County Museum of Art & MOCA, actively involved with Baby2Baby and has been recognized by the local community for her philanthropic endeavors.
 In 2017, Rayni & Branden were honored for their extensive work with the Zimmer’s Children’s Museum, and in 2015, Rayni received Angeleno’s Altruist of the Year award.

-She’s an ambassador for The Wallis Annenberg Center for the Performing Arts, donor to CHLA & UCLA and, for over six years, she’s served on the board at Cayton’s Children’s Museum where she’s co-chaired initiatives including Free Admission & Equity and the Women’s Philanthropy Circle.
+She’s an ambassador for The Wallis Annenberg Center for the Performing Arts, donor to CHLA & UCLA and, for over six years, she’s served on the board at Cayton Children’s Museum where she’s co-chaired initiatives including Free Admission & Equity and the Women’s Philanthropy Circle.